Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 *******************

 BYOC - Bring Your Own Cloud, is an alternate deployment model to Lightning Cloud (fully managed SaaS).
-BYOC separates the control and data plane.
-The data plane, that includes Lightning clusters, services and Lightning Apps, reside inside the user’s VPC.
+BYOC separates the control- and dataplane.
+The data plane, that includes Lightning clusters, services and Lightning Apps, reside inside the user’s own cloud provider account.
-The control plane resides on Lightning Cloud.
+The controlplane resides on Lightning Cloud.

 Setup begins with configuring a cloud provider (today AWS, but more are coming soon) with your personal credentials for delegated access and an identity provider for secure access to the data plane.